-The ministry of Culture is the main public authority in charge of the development and implementation of the general national and international cultural policy.
-It is also in charge of funding cultural projects (ministry of Culture, 2017).
+The ministry of Culture is the main public authority in charge of the development and implementation of the general national and international cultural policy (grand-ducal decree of 23 December 2013).
+It is also in charge of funding cultural projects (ministry of Culture, 2019).

-The National Cultural Fund of Luxembourg (Fonds culturel national au Luxembourg), founded in 1982, is in charge of the promotion of arts and sciences and of the conservation, restoration and appropriate allocation of national, historical and cultural heritage, real estate and movable property.
-It offers several funding schemes (subsidies or grants), especially for young artists.
+The National Cultural Fund of Luxembourg (Fonds culturel national au Luxembourg), founded in 1982, is in charge of the promotion of arts and sciences and of the conservation, restoration and appropriate allocation of national, historical and cultural heritage, real estate and movable property (1982 law on National Cultural Fund of Luxembourg).
+It offers several funding schemes (subsidies or grants), especially for young musicians.